 Skip to content

 Handling a phone call normally means running a WebSocket server: Inkbox dials or answers, connects to your client_websocket_url, and streams audio both ways (see Media Stream).
-The hosted call agent removes the socket entirely.
-Inkbox runs an opinionated realtime voice agent on the platform side — it answers (or places) the call, knows who it's talking to, can read your agent's full history with that one person, can text or email them mid-call, records action items, and hands your agent a structured package when the call ends.
+Inkbox Voice AI removes the socket entirely.
+Inkbox runs an opinionated realtime voice agent on the platform side — it answers (or places) the call, knows who it's talking to, can work with the communication history its authority mode allows, records action items, and hands your agent a structured package when the call ends.

 Zero setup: provision a number, flip one setting, and the number answers.
 No code, no socket, and no webhook required — the call.ended webhook is optional output, never required input.